You can migrate your application from Heroku to Cloud 66 in 3 steps:

 - A Cloud Account or Your Own Servers — See below.

-You need to configure AWS so that Cloud 66 to access your account.
-To to this:
+First you need to configure your AWS account to allow Cloud 66 to access it:

 - Log into the web interface for your AWS account